Answers to track & field training questions

 So my question is, how can this be “dumbed” down so I can understand this concept until I am able to get my certification?
 I am a volunteer coach working w/the women sprinters.
 I do not have a lot of input w/workouts but I want to be able assist.
 I did speak w/our men’s multi coach and he is willing to help but any additional guidance would be much appreciated.
 Thanks. — Leon P.

-Kebba: I would suggest looking at some of the work by Coach Schexnayder (He has a complete book of jumps that is very good) and Coach Pfaff (there are several videos available on the Canadian Coaches website.)
+Kebba: I would suggest looking at some of the work by Coach Boo Schexnayder (like Planning Training for the Jumping Events Master Class) and Coach Pfaff (there are several videos available on the Canadian Coaches website.)

 That’s it for today.